Tomatillo: Flower

 Flowers come in several colors: white, light green, bright yellow, and sometimes purple.
 Flowers may or may not have purple spots toward the center of the corolla.
 The anthers are typically dark purple to pale blue.
 Tomatillo plants are highly self-incompatible, and two or more plants are needed for proper pollination.
 Thus, isolated tomatillo plants rarely set fruit.

 Fruit

 The tomatillo fruit is surrounded by an inedible, paper-like husk formed from the calyx.
 As the fruit matures, it fills the husk and can split it open by harvest time.
 The husk turns brown, and the fruit can be ripe in several colors, including yellow, green, or even purple.
 The freshness and greenness of the husk are quality criteria.Flower types:

 Varieties

 There are several varieties of tomatillos, with differences in tastes, traits, and ripening colors.
-Some cultivars include Amarylla, Gigante, Green Husk, Mexican, Pineapple, Purple de Milpa, Rio Grande Verde, and Yellow.
+Some cultivars include Amarylla, Chupon, Gigante, Green Husk, Mexican, Pineapple, Purple de Milpa, Rio Grande Verde, and Yellow.